uyotew/keypit/README.md

-single user password/secret manager database is just a symetrically encrypted file with serialized data. keypit is just used to decrypt+encrypt it and access/edit it.
+# Keypit
+simple password/secret manager

+keypit just decrypts, modifies and encrypts a file with some entries

+compiling in termux produces errors, but the executable is still produced